 New Issue Of Prog On Sale Now

-The brand new issue of Prog is on sale today, and we celebrate 40 years of Rush's iconic 2112 album...
+The brand new issue of Prog is on sale now,, as we celebrate the lengthy and varied career of Genesis drummer and singer Phil Collins...

 As well as an impressive and massively successful solo career, Phil talks candidly about his time in Genesis, working with Peter Gabriel, Eric Clapton, John Martyn and Led Zeppelin.
 We have a good look at A Trick Of The Tail, 40 years on as Collins stepped up to the mic to replace Peter Gabriel and we also discuss his time in UK jazz fusion act Brand X. And yes, he does love prog rock.

 Also in Prog 64...